 Now to the housekeeping part - if you want to create something or just join in to win, there are two ways you can participate in this challenge and have a chance to win a prize.
 You can comment on each blog, ending with the SBB blog, or you can create a project (either a card, scrapbook layout or off the page project) inspired by this photo.
 Of course you can do both for a chance to win both prizes!
 Please check out the rules of entry, and the prizes at the Scrapbook Boutique Blog and note that this challenge is open to Australian and New Zealand residents.

-From here you should hop over to Linda's blog!
+Now you should hop on over to Linda's fantastic blog!

 Thanks for visiting and happy crafting!